dwilding/frogtab/README.md

 ## Self-hosting Frogtab

-You'll need an Apache server that has PHP and [Composer](https://getcomposer.org/) installed.
+You'll need an Apache server with PHP and [Composer](https://getcomposer.org/).
 Apache must have the following modules enabled:

   * mod_mime